Synchronization with prescribed transient behavior: Heterogeneous multi-agent systems under funnel coupling Extended arXiv version: Heterogeneous multi-agent systems under node-wise funnel coupling

-\begin{rem1} It is interesting to note that uniform boundedness of the vector fields is actually not required for Theorem~\ref{thm:funnel} and Corollary~\ref{cor:bound_gain}~(a).
-In fact, we only need boundedness of $f_i$ on each compact subset of $[t_0, \infty) \times \R$.
-It is also quite remarkable that even the assumption on the performance functions $\psi_i$ regarding the constant $r_\psi$, which is somewhat natural, is not needed in Theorem~\ref{thm:funnel}.\QEDD \end{rem1}
+\begin{rem1} It is interesting to note that uniform boundedness of the vector fields is actually not required for Theorem~\ref{thm:funnel} and Theorem~\ref{cor:bound_gain}~(a).
+In fact, we only need boundedness of $f_i$ on each compact subset of $[t_0, \infty) \times \R$. \QEDD \end{rem1}

-\begin{rem1} A key assumption in funnel control so far was that the funnel boundary $\psi$ is bounded away from zero because otherwise, the gain would grow unbounded which seems undesirable.
-Therefore, asymptotic synchronization (or asymptotic tracking of an arbitrary reference signal) with prescribed performance seems not possible.
-On the contrary, we note that this is a misconception and we can show that the inputs can be still bounded as shown above in Corollary~\ref{cor:bound_gain}.
-The emphasis is that as the performance function $\psi_i(t)$ converges to zero as $t \to \infty$, the diffusive term $\nu_i(t)$ also converges to zero, and in particular, the fraction $\nu_i(t)/\psi_i(t)$ is contained in some compact interval $[-1 + \delta, 1 - \delta]$ for all $t \ge t_0$, with some positive constant $\delta$.
-This ensures boundedness of the input and also the boundedness of the new funnel gain $\gamma_i(\nu_i/\psi_i(t))$ that we are proposing in this paper.
-We also refer to \citep{jglee19cdc} for more on asymptotic convergence by funnel control with bounded inputs. \QEDD \end{rem1}